bihealth/sodar-core-legacy/docs/source/integration.rst

    recommended to use Django 1.11 LTS for time being.
 Compatibility with 2.0 and upwards is not guaranteed!
 Integration into the latest `1.11 release <https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_ of cookiecutter-django has been tested and verified to be working.
+However, it is recommended to upgrade the Django version to at least 1.11.15.

-Make sure to set up a virtual Python environment for development with required packages.
+Make sure to set up a virtual Python environment for development with required dependencies.

 Existing Django Site
 --------------------